OWASP/owasp-mastg/Document/0x03-Overview.md

 It is crucial to maintain confidentiality and integrity of information exchanged between the mobile app and remote service endpoints.
 At the very least, a mobile app must set up a secure, encrypted channel for network communication using the TLS protocol with appropriate settings.
 Level 2 lists additional defense-in-depth measure such as SSL pinning.

-### Authentication and Session Management
+### Authentication and Authorization

 In most cases, user login to a remote service is an integral part of the overall mobile app architecture.
-Even though most of the logic happens at the endpoint, MASVS defines some basic requirements regarding how user accounts and sessions are managed.
-The requirements can be easily verified without access to the source code of the service endpoint.
+Even though most of the the authentication and authentication and authorization logic happens at the endpoint, there are also some implementation challenges on the mobile app side.
+In contrast to web apps, mobile apps often store long-time session tokens that are are then unlocked via user-to-device authentication features such as fingerprint scan.
+While this allows for a better user experience (nobody likes to enter a complex password every time they start an app), it also introduces additional complexity and the concrete implementation has a lot of room for errors.

+Mobile app architectures also increasingly incorporate authorization frameworks such as OAuth2, delegating authentication to a separate service or outsourcing the authentication process to an authentication provider.
+Using OAuth2, even the client-side authentication logic can be "outsourced" to other apps on the same device (e.g. the system browser).

 ### Interaction with the Mobile Platform

--- [TODO] --
+The controls in this group ensure that the app uses platform APIs and standard components in a secure manner.
+Additionally, the controls cover communication between apps (IPC).

 ### Code Quality and Exploit Mitigation